ibm-ecosystem-engineering/envizi-integration-hub-app/docs/50-developer/03-start-app-in-local/readme.md

 2. Let's assume the repository has been downloaded, with its root folder located at `/Users/xyz/envizi-integration-hub-app`.

+Don't forget to replace the `/Users/xyz/envizi-integration-hub-app` with your folder structure, whereever we refer in this document.

 ## 2. Starting Backend API app (Python-based)

 1. Open a new command or terminal window.

 2. Goto the repository root folder by running the below command.

+Note: Don't forget to replace the `/Users/xyz/envizi-integration-hub-app` with your folder structure.

 ```
 cd /Users/xyz/envizi-integration-hub-app